 How Long Does it Take for an IR2 Visa to be Processed?

-The IR2 Visa is an Immediate Relative visa/Green Card without any annual caps on the number of people who can receive the visa.
+The IR2 Visa is an Immediate Relative visa/Green Card that is without any annual caps on the number of people who can receive this visa.
 This means that the waiting times for this visa are far less than Preference Relative visa/ Green Cards.

 The processing times vary depending on the individual case.
-However, generally, you can expect an IR2 Visa application to be processed within 3 to 12 months.
+However, generally speaking, you can expect an IR2 Visa application to be processed within 3 to 12 months.